Probabilistic logic of quantum observations: Abstract

 \section{Abstract}

-A probabilistic propositional logic, endowed with an epistemic component, is presented and illustrated for reasoning about the random results of projective measurements made on a given quantum state.
-A sound and weakly complete axiomatization is provided.
+A probabilistic propositional logic, endowed with an epistemic component for asserting (non-)compatibility of diagonizable and bounded observables, is presented and illustrated for reasoning about the random results of projective measurements made on a given quantum state.~Simultaneous measurements are assumed to imply that the underlying observables are compatible.~A sound and weakly complete axiomatization is provided relying on the decidable first-order theory of real closed ordered fields.
 The proposed logic is proved to be a conservative extension of classical propositional logic. \\[2mm] {\bf Keywords}: quantum logic, probabilistic logic, epistemic logic.\\[2mm] {\bf AMS MSC2010}: 03G12, 81P10, 03B48.